 ALBERTA STREET ARTISTS on LAST THURSDAY

-Buskers: In the US, free speech is considered a fundamental right of every individual, guaranteed by the First and Fourteenth constitutional amendments, and in the majority of legal cases it has been concluded that practicing artistic free speech is legal.
-Busking is legally considered to be artistic free speech and clearly not panhandling or begging.
+Buskers and Visual Artists: In the US, free speech is considered a fundamental right of every individual, guaranteed by the First and Fourteenth constitutional amendments, and in the majority of legal cases it has been concluded that practicing artistic free speech is legal.
+Busking is legally considered to be artistic free speech and clearly not vending.
 Buskers are not vendors.

-Art Vendors may set up and sell their wares along Alberta Street following the set up guidelines below.
+Art Vendors may set up and display their wares along Alberta Street following the set up guidelines below.

 Set up when you please but keep in mind that the businesses along Alberta Street need to be able to do business without interference all day long.
 From May – September,(ALERT: Mayor Hales is only supporting the closing of Alberta St. June, July & August, 2015.) during our warm months, the street will be closed from 6 p.m. until 10 p.m.
 (No parking on Alberta after 5.)
 You may set up at any time during the day.

 There are no assigned spaces so please self-manage in partnership with the community and other vendors.
 We do not provide an electricity source.